OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaLibraryManager.rst

         This method has id ``3.2``.

-        :param OcaONo ID: Input parameter.
+        - :cpp:expr:`ID`: Input parameter.

     .. _ocalibrarymanager_getlibrarycount:

     .. cpp:function:: OcaStatus GetLibraryCount(OcaLibVolType Type, OcaUint16 &Count)

         Returns the number of libraries of the given type that are instantiated in the device..

         This method has id ``3.3``.

-        :param OcaLibVolType Type: Input parameter.
+        - :cpp:expr:`Type`: Input parameter.

-        :param OcaUint16 Count: Output parameter.
+        - :cpp:expr:`Count`: Output parameter.

     .. _ocalibrarymanager_getlibrarylist:

     .. cpp:function:: OcaStatus GetLibraryList(OcaLibVolType Type, OcaList<OcaLibraryIdentifier> &Libraries)

         Returns the list of object numbers of libraries of libraries of the given type that are instantiated in the device.

         This method has id ``3.4``.

-        :param OcaLibVolType Type: Input parameter.
+        - :cpp:expr:`Type`: Input parameter.

-        :param OcaList<OcaLibraryIdentifier> Libraries: Output parameter.
+        - :cpp:expr:`Libraries`: Output parameter.

     .. _ocalibrarymanager_getcurrentpatch:

     .. cpp:function:: OcaStatus GetCurrentPatch(OcaLibVolIdentifier &ID)

         Return the identifier of the most recently applied patch.
 The return value indicates whether the method succeeded.

         This method has id ``3.5``.

-        :param OcaLibVolIdentifier ID: Output parameter.
+        - :cpp:expr:`ID`: Output parameter.

     .. _ocalibrarymanager_applypatch: